 - Periodontal disease

 - Cysts or tumors in the mouth

-My goal is to keep my dogs, Chester and Gretel, as healthy as possible so they can stay active, and continue to climb mountains, for years to come.
+My goal is to keep my dogs, Summit and Gretel, as healthy as possible so they can stay active, and continue to climb mountains, for years to come.

-For me, I need a way to help their teeth stay clean that is convenient and doesn’t involve wrestling with them to get a toothbrush in their mouth (You ever try to pry open a Dachshund’s jaw?
-It’s like trying to open a steel trap I tell ya.
-Kidding.
-Almost.).
+For me, I need a way to help their teeth stay clean that is convenient and doesn’t involve wrestling with them to get a toothbrush in their mouth.

 I devised a natural system that allows my dogs to “brush their own teeth”, that includes giving them bully sticks to chew on, but I wanted to do more.